CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/6-Access-the-Published-Applications-and-Desktop-using-WVD-Desktop-Client.md

 ## Exercise 2: Access the Virtual Desktop

-1. Return to WVD client application.
-On WVD dashboard, click on the tile named **Session Desktop** to launch the desktop.
+1. Return to AVD client application.
+On AVD dashboard, click on the tile named **Session Desktop** to launch the desktop.

    ![ws name.](media/ex4t2s2.png)